Enva2712/frontend-class-2020/content/getting-started.md

 ## Accounts to create

-In addition to those tools, we will need to create a GitHub account to use the atom teletype plugin and store our code.
+In addition to those tools, we will create a GitHub account to store our code and to set up the atom teletype plugin.
 You can make one at [github.com](https://github.com/join).

 ## That's it!

-If you completed the steps above, you're all set up.
-If you have questions or had trouble with one of the steps above, you can text or email me for help.
+If you completed the steps above, you're all set up for class.
+If you have questions or had trouble with one of the steps, you can text or email me for help.